sanykta/viral-content-predictor/README.md

-# 🎥 Viral Content Performance Prediction and Optimization using NLP
+#Viral Content Performance Prediction and Optimization using NLP

-## 📌 Overview
+#Overview

 Creating viral content on YouTube often depends on a combination of content quality, audience behavior, timing, and presentation.
 While there is no guaranteed formula for virality, machine learning can identify patterns associated with high-performing videos.